While I was reading the newspaper today I came across this article, called Travel Deals of the week.

 With a few simple internet searches, and you’ll get yourself 7 weeks in Bali, including flights and a private hotel room, for $1,281 USD.

 I put all this together in about 10 minutes.
 Actually, it was more like 5 minutes and then another 5 to take screenshots and upload the pics for you.
 If I was planning this trip for real, I’d browse a few more accommodation websites, do some of my cheap flying tricks and I’m 120% sure I could knock another few hundred dollars off that price.
+There’s a lot of places to go in Bali, so finding something even cheaper wouldn’t be hard at all.

-Your “travel deal” also included two 2-hour spa treatments.
+Also let’s not forget; your “travel deal” also included two 2-hour spa treatments.
 Let’s throw those in, just so we’ve covered everything.

 They were going to put you up at the Pan Pacific Nirwana, so I checked out their spa menu.
 Their 2-hour spas are $70 each.